altid/altid.github.io/using-listen-address.md

 # Using listen_address

-A usual ubqt network exposes all services to all clients, at one IP address.
+A usual Altid network exposes all services to all clients, at one IP address.
 This behavior can be changed, assigning an IP address per-service, or aggregating similar services to a single IP as a means of seperation of concerns.
-All your chat services could be accessed via an IP, that you set a router-level DNS entry for as `chat`; dialing that service with a ubqt client within your network is as simple as `myubqt-client chat`!
+All your chat services could be accessed via an IP, that you set a router-level DNS entry for as `chat`; dialing that service with an Altid client within your network is as simple as `myaltid-client chat`!
-In the same spirit, you can aggregate services to your client (if supported): `myubqt-client docs web code` and be ready to go on a coding adventure.
+In the same spirit, you can aggregate services to your client (if supported): `myaltid-client docs web code` and be ready to go on a coding adventure.

 ## Network Stack

 To allow this to happen, you first have to add IP addresses to your network stack.

- * Run these commands for each entry, before starting your ubqt server(s)
+ * Run these commands for each entry, before starting your Altid server(s)
  * Using a listen_address which already has a DHCP reservation will not work.
 Consider setting static IP reservations for your listen addresses.

 ### Linux/*BSD